-After the accident, you need to take steps to recover compensation for the damages they incurred.
-Your goal as the victim of a car collision is to preserve as much evidence as you can.
+After the accident, you need to take steps to recover compensation for the damages that you incurred.
+Your goal as the victim of a car collision is to preserve as much evidence as possible.
 Even if you are not driving your car, you are still the primary insurance holder, and keeping proof is what you need to do as soon as possible.

-Your time to dispute the accident that damaged your car is limited in all states.
+In all states, your time to dispute the accident that damaged your car is limited.
 Hiring an experienced car accident attorney can help you with the legal process and obtain your compensation efficiently.

-Following the accident, the driver must call the police right away.
+Following the accident, it is prudent to call the police right away.
 If you are the vehicle driver, you need to start taking photographs or video footage of the accident.
 These shreds of evidence are vital when proving your claims to the insurance company.
-If you are not the driver, you need to advise the person using your car on what they should do following a car accident.
+If you are not the driver, can help the person using your car to understand what they should do following a car accident.

 If witnesses are present, you can also try to obtain their contact information.
 These witnesses can testify on the accounts of the accident.
 You can also obtain a copy of the police report of your accident.

-If you, the driver, or the passenger sustained an injury, you also need to contact emergency services.
-It’s essential to remember that accident damages can manifest after a few days from the accident date.
+If you, the driver, or the passenger sustained an injury, you should contact emergency services.
+It is also essential to remember that accident damages can manifest after a few days from the accident date.
 It's better to keep yourself prepared.

 You must understand your auto insurance policy.
 Although all states have a minimum required auto insurance coverage for all drivers, your policy might differ.
 It would help to know the damages covered and how much is covered for each damage (i.e., property damages, bodily injuries, wrongful death).

 There are also factors in which your premiums might increase.
-Knowing these situations can help you avoid problems that might propel your insurance deductibles.
-When you hire an attorney, they can also help you obtain this information for you.
+Knowing these situations can help you avoid problems that propel your insurance deductibles.
+When you hire an attorney, he or she can also help you understand your options better.

-Hiring a lawyer to assist you with the legal process of your car accident case provides a lot of advantages.
-They can help you negotiate and maximize the amount of compensation you can receive for the damages dealt with your car.
+Hiring a lawyer to assist you with the legal process after your car accident case provides a lot of advantages.
+The attorney can help you negotiate and maximize the compensation you can receive for the damages dealt with your car.
 Even if you are not the one driving your car when it was damaged, you can still file a claim with the help of an attorney.

 Furthermore, car accident cases vary from each other.
-It's vital that you thoroughly understand the legalities behind your case to take appropriate legal actions.
+It's vital that you thoroughly understand the legalities behind your case to take appropriate action, including filing a lawsuit.

-Insurance companies will do their best to look for a way to deny your claims.
+Insurance companies will often do their best to look for a way to deny or limit your claims.
 Seeking the help of an experienced attorney can prevent this from happening.

-Now that you know the possible risks that come with lending your car to another person, it’s critical to protect your car insurance.
+Now that you know the possible risks of lending your car to another person, protecting yourself is critical.
 Your first instinct might be not to allow anyone, even a friend, to borrow your car.
 While this is logical, lending your car to someone you trust can be inevitable.

 You might even find out that your insurance is lacking, and there are policies you want to include in your insurance.
-Doing this will help you ensure that you are prepared for an unexpected incident that might consume your insurance coverage.
+Doing this will help you ensure that you are prepared for an unexpected incident that might trigger insurance coverage issues.
 Accidents happen unexpectedly, and the best way to combat this is to remain prepared.